 Art & Science Academy is again partnering with Trio Community Meals (formerly Lancer Dining Services) to provide students with nutritious, catered breakfasts and lunches.
 Lunch consists of a daily special with vegetable, fruit, and grain sides.
 One milk choice is included with each meal at no extra cost.
 You can visit www.triocommunitymeals.com for more information regarding Trio Community Meals.

-Meal prices are as follows: breakfast is $2.00, lunch is $3.95, and no charge for students approved for free or reduced meals.
-Each meal includes choice of one milk (1% white, or chocolate skim) at no extra cost.
-All kindergarten students are eligible for free breakfasts.
+All students are eligible for one free breakfast and one free lunch each school day.
+Each meal includes choice of one milk (1% white, or chocolate skim).
 Applications for Educational Benefits (free/reduced meals) are available at Art & Science Academy, on our website, or here.
 Ala-carte pricing* will apply when a student refuses to take the full reimbursable meal.

 As in the past, school meals are ordered a month in advance.
 This year online ordering will be available from the 16th through the 20th of each month, starting in August for September meals.
 All ordering must be completed online through myschoolaccount.com.
 Information on setting up a meal ordering account is attached or available here.
 You may visit Art and Science Academy in person to set up an account and/or place an order online if needed.
 Please place your meal order online so that we have enough meals on hand each day.

 If your child wishes to have an additional milk with their meal, extra milks are 55 cents each and must be paid for with cash on day of purchase or ordered in advance through your child’s www.myschoolaccount.com account.
 All students will have access to drinking water during breakfast and lunch periods.